Facing Your Shadow

 “Until you make the unconscious conscious, it will direct your life and you will call it fate.” – Carl Jung

-Shadow work is counter-habitual: we turn towards pain, not away from pain.
-We access that place of pain within us and slowly bring it into the open, become acquainted and then intimate with it, until the estranged pain is not a dreaded “it”, but a reclaimed “us”.
+Shadow work is counter-habitual; we turn towards pain, not away from pain.
+We access that place of pain within us and slowly bring it into the open, becoming acquainted and then intimate with it until the estranged pain is not a dreaded “it,” but a reclaimed “us.”

 “The fact that Westerners will seek out a foul-tasting jungle medicine in a faraway environment and culture, a medicine that frequently leads to violent purging and can include terrifying visions, is a remarkable paradox.”

-Our healing work at the Temple is to clean, clear and transform trapped energies that hold you back in life, cause emotional distress and create perpetual discomfort that often manifests as ‘dis-ease’.
-Surrendering to the healing process is essential to cleansing and integrating painful memories, deeply embedded emotional blockages, energetic imprints and self-limiting patterns.
-It is the accumulation of suppressed memories, blocked emotions and energetic imprints that prevent us re-discovering our ‘true self’ and living a life filled with joy, abundance and inner peace.
+Our healing work at the Temple is to clean, clear, and transform trapped energies that hold you back in life, cause emotional distress, and create perpetual discomfort that often manifests as “dis-ease.”
+Surrendering to the healing process is essential to cleansing and integrating painful memories, deeply embedded emotional blockages, energetic imprints, and self-limiting patterns.
+It is the accumulation of suppressed memories, blocked emotions, and energetic imprints that prevent us re-discovering our true selves and living a life filled with joy, abundance, and inner peace.

-Having an increased level of consciousness means you become more aware of patterns and beliefs that no longer serve you and what is no longer beneficial in your life.
-You will then be presented with ongoing choices to change various aspects of your life with an increased awareness, moving away from charged reactions into consciously responding to life.
+Having an increased level of consciousness means you become more aware of patterns and beliefs that no longer serve you and that which is no longer beneficial in your life.
+You will be presented with ongoing choices to change various aspects of your life with an increased awareness, moving away from charged reactions and towards consciously responding to life.
 You must be resolutely prepared to commit over the long-term to your integration process after retreat.

 When working with ayahuasca, it is important to not hold on to expectations.
 Healing and transformation often unfold differently from what we expect them to look like.
 Our tendency is to avoid painful experiences we think of as negative, to shy away from situations that may be hurtful, and to suppress our real feelings.
 The heart can only come to our aid if, instead of running from what we dislike, we become fully present with what we are experiencing during our healing process.
 When we accept the unacceptable instead of pushing it away, we discover that the flip side of psychological and emotional pain is personal growth – and that our pain is simply our healing wanting to break through.

-The facilitation style at the Temple has evolved significantly since our inception in 2007 and focuses specifically on guiding participants through and integrating the deep and often difficult experiences faced at some stages during ayahuasca ceremonies.
+The facilitation style at the Temple has evolved significantly since our inception in 2007 and focuses specifically on guiding participants through the deep and often difficult experiences faced at some stages during ayahuasca ceremonies and integrating them.
 Our healing programs work with tried and tested techniques to help guests move through the process with determination and grace.
 We have learned these techniques through the trials of our personal deep healing and work with the medicine over many years.
-Healing with ayahuasca is a process of self-awakening, with a significant helping hand from Nature.
+Healing with ayahuasca is a process of self-awakening, with a significant helping hand from nature.
 The pathway is through the shadow, which is often reflected and projected both during and outside of ceremonies.
-In short, the best way “out” of emotional pain is through that same pain by surrendering to the healing process.
+In short, the best way “out” of emotional pain is through – by surrendering to the healing process.